OfficialNova/DSShop/README.md

 # DSShop
-A static DS homebrew hub for all your homebrew needs
+A dynamic DS homebrew hub for all your homebrew needs